MartinKnopf/website/pages/privacy.md

 This privacy policy was last updated on February 22th, 2021.

 I neither need nor want any personally identifiable information about you, the visitory to my website or the users of my apps.
 Therefore I do not collect anything like that on my own.
-However, my games are based on Unity §D which itself collects data from your device.
+However, my games are based on Unity 3D which itself collects data from your device.
 Please see the privacy policy of Unity 3D:

 <a href="https://unity3d.com/de/legal/privacy-policy">https://unity3d.com/de/legal/privacy-policy</a>